18F/uswds-jekyll/pages/guide/Singularity-on-Ceres.md

 The resulting singularity image (r-base.img) contains a complete environment (operating system, libraries, R installation) for running R.
 A tag may be specified when selecting the Docker image to download; e.g., a list of tags for r-base is at: [https://hub.docker.com/r/library/r-base/tags/](https://hub.docker.com/r/library/r-base/tags/).
 To specify a specific tag, append ":TAG" to the image name (e.g.,  `singularity pull docker://r-base:3.3.3` ).
 If the tag is omitted, Singularity will look for an image labeled with the "latest" tag (note that the "latest" tag is merely a Docker Hub convention, and is not guaranteed to exist, nor is it guaranteed to point to the latest image—when in doubt, specify the tag).

+**Note on Home directory and Singularity**

+While pulling/building the containers, pay attention to the home directory as the cached image blobs will be saved in ${HOME}/.singularity
+Since the home directory has a limited amount of space, this can fill up quite easily.
+Users can change where the files will be cached by setting SINGULARITY_CACHEDIR and SINGULARITY_TMPDIR environment variables.
+Setting both to $TMPDIR is suggested.
+In case the home directory is full, it is also safe to delete the contents of .singularity folder.

 # 5. Singularity Images